MaximilianBeckers/FDRthresholding/readme.md

 /programs/x86_64-linux/eman2/2.2/bin/python FDRcontrol.py -em yourMap.mrc -p thePixelSize
 ```

-The output will be the corresponding confidence map ( yourMap_confidenceMap.mrc ) and a diagnostic image (diag_image.pdf), that shows three slices thorugh the map together with the regions used for noise estimation.
+The output will be the corresponding confidence map ( yourMap_confidenceMap.mrc ) and a diagnostic image (diag_image.pdf), that shows three slices through the map together with the regions used for noise estimation.
 In order to get good estimates of the background noise distribution, you should make sure that the region contains just noise and no signal of the particle.

 Size of the noise estimation region can be adjusted with -w sizeOfRegion.
 If the default regions for noise estimation fall into noise, you can specify the center of region of your choice with -noiseBox x y z .
 For example: